 (If you want to read a less cosy take on hygge, read The Hygge Conspiracy by Charlotte Higgins.)

 It is way too early in the year to do any gardening but the perfect time to start planning how to save money by growing your own when spring comes around.
 Click here to find out how to save money – and avoid wasting it – in the garden this year.

-I will be back next week with a fresh Thrifty Habits Planner, ideas for preserving blackcurrants and fingers stained pink from picking too many raspberries.
+I will be back next week with a fresh Thrifty Habits Planner and advice on how to make preserving work for your purse.

 Free, Downloadable Thrifty Habits Planner To Keep You On Track